Stish/iOS/iOS_Game_004/README.md

 - Save score for each challenge
 - Save settings

+ver 0.12
+- App icon added
+- Some functions have been moved and rewritten
+- Shake function added, which can shake any shape for wrong user input
+- Problems with playing the sequence solved
+- Twitter functionality added
+- "Game over" screen added with retry button and twitter button
+- Basic game functions of "4 Dots" added:
+  - Sequence starts with 1 tune
+  - If the user input is in the right order, one new tune is added to the sequence and the whole sequence is played.
+The user cannot interact with the dots, while the sequence is played.
+  - Back button cancels the playing sequence
+  - If the user input is wrong, the wrong dot shakes

 ver 0.11
 - New sounds for buttons
 - The tiles are now symmetrically arranged